-AUDxLCH AUDxLCL 0A0 0A2 W A W A Audio channel x location (high 3 bits) Audio channel x location (low 15 bits) This pa (locati This is to be r be outp ir of registers contains the 18 bit starting address on) of audio channel x $(x=0,1,2,3)$ DMA data. not a pointer register and therefore needs eloaded only if a different memory location is to utted.
-AUDXLEN 0 A 4 W P Audio channel x length This real audio ci gister contains the length (number of words) of hannel x DMA data.
-AUDxPER 0A6 W P Audio channel x Period This re- audio c The min that th this re- a maxim gister contains the period (rate) of hannel x DMA data transfer. imum period is 124 color clocks.
-This means e smallest number that should be placed in gister is 124 decimal.
-This corresponds to um sample frequency of 28.86 khz.
-AUDxVOL 0 A 8 W P Audio channel x volume This reautio c audio c linear gister contains the volume setting for hannel x.
-Bits 6,5,4,3,2,1,0 specify 65 volume levels as shown below.
-Bit# Use 15-07 06 05-00 Not used Forces volume to max (64 ones, no zeros) Sets one of 64 levels (000000=no output (111111=63 1s, one 0) BLTAFWM BLTALWM 044 046 W A W A Blitter first-word mask for source A Blitter last-word mask for source A

-The patterns in these two registers are ANDed with the first and last words of each line of data from source A into the blitter.
+AUDxLCH AUDxLCL 0A0 0A2 W A(E) Audio channel x location (high 3 bits,5 bits if ECS) W A Audio channel x location (low 15 bits) This pair of registers contains the 18 bit starting address (location) of audio channel x (x=0,1,2,3) DMA data.
+This is not a pointer register and therefore needs to be reloaded only if a different memory location is to be outputted.
+AUDxLEN 0A4 W P Audio channel x length This register contains the length (number of words) of audio channel x DMA data.
+AUDxPER 0A6 W P(E)Audio channel x Period This register contains the period (rate) of audio channel x DMA data transfer.
+The minimum period is 124 color clocks.
+This means that the smallest number that should be placed in this register is 124 decimal.
+This corresponds to a maximum sample frequency of 28.86 khz.
+AUDxVOL 0A8 W P Audio channel x volume This register contains the volume setting for audio channel x.
+Bits 6,5,4,3,2,1,0 specify 65 linear volume levels as shown below.
+Bit# Use 15-07 Not used 06 Forces volume to max (64 ones, no zeros) 05-00 Sets one of 64 levels (000000=no output (111111=63 1s, one 0) BEAMCON0 1DC W A(E) Beam counter control register (SHRES,PAL) BLTAFWM BLTALWM 044 046 W A Blitter first-word mask for source A W A Blitter last-word mask for source A The patterns in these two registers are ANDed with the first and last words of each line of data from source A into the blitter.
 A zero in any bit overrides data from source A. These registers should be set to all 1s for fill mode or for line-drawing mode.